-1 The research reported here was supported by the Institute of Education Sciences, U.S. Department of Education, through Grants R305R060022, R305A110085, R305A140361 and R305H190036 and by a grant from Arnold Ventures to the University of North Carolina at
+The author(s) disclosed receipt of the following financial support for the research, authorship, and/or publication of this article: The research reported here was supported by the Institute of Education Sciences, U.S. Department of Education, through Grants R305R060022, R305A110085, R305A140361, and R305H190036 and by a grant from Arnold Ventures to the University of North Carolina at Greensboro.

-Greensboro.
 The views expressed here are of the authors and do not reflect those of the Institute of Education Sciences, the U.S. Department of Education, or Arnold Ventures.